ava-labs/hypersdk/abi/README.md

 - Multiple structs with the same name from different packages are not supported.
 - Maps are not supported; use slices (arrays) instead.
 - Built-in types include Address and Bytes.
+- Action names are also a type.
+So to serialize an action, refer to its type and any types it refers to recursively

 ## Code Generation
 Use cmd/abigen to automatically generate Go structs from JSON.
+For example: `go run ./cmd/abigen/ ./abi/testdata/abi.json ./example.go --package=testpackage`